typehero/typehero/LOCAL.md

    ![prisma studio](./media/prisma-studio-models.png)

 3. Click on the `User` table from the list of models
-4. Locate your username and open record in new tab to modify
+4. Locate your username and open record in new tab to modify Role

    ![modify role](./media/change-role-to-admin.png)